-Draderroo (aka Roru in native tongue, or experiment 834 as their creators know them), are an alien race of four-armed, genetically-enhanced hybrid experiments, commissioned by the S'Aurans and created by Dr. Jumba.
+Draderroo (aka experiment 834, or Roru in their native tongue), are an alien race of four-armed, genetically-enhanced hybrid roo-like experiments, commissioned by the S'Aurans and created by Dr. Jumba.
 Roru are primarily based on experiment 626, though altered to serve as highly customizable workers or military drones.
 However, that same adaptability also enabled their eventual escape from captivity.
 While they aren't quite as robust as many 626-based experiments, they are uniquely designed to work together, inverse to typical experiment behavior.
 To get out of sticky situations, Roru rely on their telepathic teamwork, A-class agility, all-critical charm-factor, and most of all, techy tinkering skills, all thanks to their impressive super-computing smarts!

 It's good advice never to leave a captive Draderroo alone in a holding cell...
 Or soon enough, you'll likely have a captive Draderroo, and a high-voltage arc cutter made from the light fixture to deal with!